mnopqr1/tinyraytracer.ts/README.md

-# Tiny Raytracer in Javascript
+# Tiny Raytracer in Typescript

-Reimplementation of [tiny raytracer](https://github.com/ssloy/tinyraytracer/) in Javascript.
+Reimplementation of [tiny raytracer](https://github.com/ssloy/tinyraytracer/) in Typescript.